advocations/skype/ManagePersonsAndGroups.md

   ```

->**Note**  At this point the group has not been created on the server, so operations such as adding a person to the group is not enabled until groups.add is called.
+ >**Note**  At this point the group has not been created on the server so operations, such as adding a person to the group, are not enabled until **groups.add** is called.

-2. Set the group name
+2. Set the group name.

   ```js
   g.name('Group Name');
   ```

-3. Add the group (you can optionally check if this operation is enabled)
+3. Add the group.
+(You can optionally check if this operation is enabled.)

   ```js